betsalel-williamson/cs-1550-Project-3-vm-simulator/README.md

 Program must run with the following command:
 `./vmsim –n <numframes> -a <opt|clock|aging|lru> [-r <refresh>] <tracefile>`

+The program will then run through the memory references of the file and display the action taken for each address:
+ * hit
+ * page fault – no eviction
+ * page fault – evict clean
+ * page fault – evict dirty

 When the trace is over, print out summary statistics in the following format:
 ```